Skip to main content

 Clovelly Harbour in North Devon

 Clovelly, it has to be said, is a popular tourist attraction so avoid the busier times of the day.
-It’s a timeless village of ancient white-painted cottages clinging to a steep hillside leading down to a small fishing harbour and shingle beach.
+It’s a timeless village of ancient white-painted cottages clinging to a steep hillside leading to a small fishing harbour and shingle beach.
 The writer, Charles Kingsley, wrote ‘The Water Babies’ while staying here.
 No cars run through the village – only people and donkeys.
-However, there is a side road on which runs a Landrover passenger service for those too daunted by the journey back up to the car park.
+However, a side road runs a Landrover passenger service for those too daunted by the journey back up to the car park.
 For those that reach what must be one of the most photographed harbours in the UK, the Red Lion pub stands ready to welcome those in need of sustenance.

 After Clovelly, head further west through the village of Hartland to Hartland Quay to spend a contemplative hour or so, just watching the angry sea crashing over the rocks on this wild and dramatic corner of Devon.
 Storm-bent iron bones of long-distant shipwrecks can still be seen scattered across this part of the coastland.
 If the weather isn’t so good (often the best time for wave-watching) then retire indoors to the Hartland Quay Inn (there’s always a pub handy in Devon when you need one), which offers a good range of local ales and food for hungry visitors.
 If you’ve still time, take in a visit to enjoy the house and gardens at historic Hartland Abbey.
 You’ll be following in the footsteps of Prince William who enjoyed his stag weekend here.